 What's THAT In My Dog's Poop?!

-- Blood: Keep an eye out for blood — either “frank” red or dark “tar-like” — in your dog’s stools.
-The potential causes are outlined above in the Different Colored Stools section.
+Keep an eye out for blood — either “frank” red or dark “tar-like” — in your dog’s stools.
+The potential causes are outlined above in the Different Colored Poop section.

-- Fat: Excessive fat in a dog’s poop will show up as a greasy stool.
-These types of stools often indicate that there’s too much fat in your dog’s diet or that they’ve got a gall bladder, pancreas, or intestinal problem or an overall problem with fat digestion or absorption.
+Excessive fat in a dog’s poop will show up as a greasy, shiny stool.
+This often indicates that there’s too much fat in your dog’s diet or that they have a gallbladder, pancreas, or intestinal problem, or an overall problem with fat digestion or absorption.

-- Worms: Creepy crawlies in your dog’s poop is an indication of an intestinal worm infection.
-Long, spaghetti-like worms are typically roundworms.
-(Puppies get roundworms from their mom and their environment, while adult dogs tend to get them from eating infected soil or even licking soil and worm eggs off their paws.
-Thankfully, there are good dewormers you can get from your vet and many of the monthly heartworm preventatives also protect against roundworm infections.)
-Short, “rice grain-looking” segments that move are indicative of a tapeworm infection (which itself is typically a sign that your dog has fleas, as dogs most frequently get a tapeworm infection by eating fleas that themselves have eaten tapeworm eggs).
+Short, “rice grain-looking” segments that move are indicative of a tapeworm infection, which is typically a sign that your dog has fleas, as dogs most frequently get a tapeworm infection by eating fleas that have eaten tapeworm eggs.
 Yup, baby fleas often eat tapeworm eggs as they're gobbling down the "flea dirt" (dried blood their mama fleas leave behind for them in carpets and bedding).

-As you’re hopefully now appreciating, going to the bathroom “together” with your dog is an important opportunity to get a quick picture of their overall health.
+Going to the bathroom “together” with your dog is an important opportunity to get a quick picture of their overall health.
 I hope you’ll take advantage of that opportunity and keep an eye out for what your dog’s poop might be trying to tell you.
-Whenever there’s any doubt or concern, a check-up and fecal exam at your vet’s office is your best first step.
+If you have any doubts or concerns, a check-up and fecal exam at your vet’s office is your best first step.